twinfoundation/identity/apps/identity-cli/docs/examples.md

 Options:
   --seed <seed>              The seed for the controller address in hex or base64 used to create the DID, or start with ! to read environment variable.
-  --controller <controller>  The address which controls the identity in bech32 format, or start with ! to read environment variable.
-  --no-console               Hides the output in the console.
+  --address-index <index>    The address index to use for the creation. (default: "0") --no-console               Hides the output in the console.
   --json <filename>          Creates a JSON file containing the output.
   --merge-json               If the JSON file already exists merge the data instead of overwriting.